What Automated Customer Service Means [and How to Make it Real]

 Firstly, decide how you want the workflow in your company to be organized: if there’s a point in brushing up your content base, automating email campaigns, and installing a chatbot.

 Then, do some research and choose the software that suits your business best.
 Just to seed an idea, here is your potential first step: consider HelpCrunch (it has all the magic features we’ve described above).
-Create an account (no credit card required) to test its chatbot, live chat, email marketing, or knowledge base and go nuts with customer service automation in your business.
+Create an account (no credit card required) to test its chatbot, live chat, AI Editor in Inbox and knowledge base, email marketing, or knowledge bases, and go nuts with customer service automation tools in your business.